What does the "Couldn’t include markable diagram" error message mean?

 • Expand the "Actions" menu at the bottom left and select "New Inbound Referral".

-• Select the source for the new referral.
+• Indicate the original source of the referral.

-• If there are multiple listings tied to your site, you will be prompted to select which listing the referral was directed to.
+• If there are multiple Directory Listings in your Ocean Site, you will be prompted to select which listing the referral was directed to.

 Note: Referrals can be backdated up to a maximum of 10 years in the past.

-• Manually enter the referrer's information, or click "Import..." to auto-populate the information from the referrer's Directory Listing (if available).
+Alternatively, use the 'Import...' button to auto-populate the information from the referrer's Directory Listing in the Ocean Healthmap (if available).

-• To import the referrer, type their name into the text box and choose their listing from the list of results.
+• To import the referrer's information, type their name into the text box and choose their listing from the list of results.

 Note: If any information requires updating, update these fields in the 'Referrer's Information' pane of the eReferral and it will be saved for next time.